What Is a Garbage Disposal?

 How Do I Install a Garbage Disposal Myself?

-- Loosen and remove the old disposal from the mounting bracket.
+- Remove the unit from the mounting bracket.

-- Scrape away any old plumber’s putty from the sink flange.
+- Scrape away old plumber’s putty from the sink flange.

-- Apply plumber’s putty around the sink flange and press it into the drain hole.
+- Apply plumber’s putty and press the flange into the drain opening.

 - Secure the mounting assembly with screws.

-- If your unit doesn’t come pre-wired, remove the cover plate on the bottom.
+- Remove the cover plate on the bottom.

-- Connect the electrical wires: black to black (hot), white to white (neutral), and green to the ground screw.
+- Connect wires: black to black for hot, white to white for neutral, and green to ground.

 - Replace the cover plate securely.

-- Align the disposal with the mounting ring and twist it into place until it locks.
+- Align the unit with the mounting ring and twist to lock.

-- Tighten it using the wrench included with the unit if necessary.
+- Tighten with the included wrench if needed.

-- Attach the discharge tube to the disposal outlet and connect it to the drainpipe.
+- Attach the tube to the outlet and connect it to the drainpipe.

-- Use a clamp or gasket to ensure a tight seal.
+- Use the proper gasket or clamp for a tight seal.

-- If you have a dishwasher, knock out the plug inside the disposal inlet and connect the dishwasher drain hose.
+- Knock out the plug in the dishwasher inlet and connect the hose.

-- Run water and switch on the disposal to check for proper operation.
+- Run water and turn on the disposal.

-- Inspect all connections for leaks and tighten as needed.
+- Check all connections for leaks and tighten as needed.

 When to Call a Pro for Installation

-Need assistance with your garbage disposal?
-Modernize connects homeowners with trusted local professionals specializing in garbage disposal installation and repair.
-Explore our resources or get matched with an expert to ensure your project is handled safely and efficiently so you can get back to cooking.
+Need help with your garbage disposal?
+Modernize connects homeowners with trusted local professionals for installation and repair.
+Explore our resources or get matched with an expert so your project is handled safely and efficiently.

 Compare top-rated plumbing pros in your area.